It’s a bit of a guessing game as to who is reading this: proxy users, or entities that want to stop proxy use.

 With that said, it is important to discuss why a proxy user would want to check in on certain IP addresses.

 The most common reason is to ascertain how legitimate a free proxy is.
 Beyond checking for the anonymous, transparent, or elite levels, it’s important to see what kind of agent user is being used (see below), and where the proxy comes from originally.
 If you’re going to use a free proxy, knowing where it comes from is a good idea.

 Residential vs. Datacenter Proxies

 The second major reason is to check in on services that are selling specific kinds of proxies, especially “residential”.
-There are countless businesses toting residential proxies for sale, when in reality they’re using datacenter proxies that are well-hidden.
+There are countless businesses rotating residential proxies for sale when in reality they’re using datacenter proxies that are well-hidden.